gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Collections/README.md

 ## IsNullOrEmpty() for Containers

-`System.String` class provides a convenient `IsNullOrEmpty` primitive for strings.
+`System.String` class provides a convenient `IsNullOrEmpty` primitive.

 `Gapotchenko.FX.Collections` extends availability of that primitive by providing `IsNullOrEmpty()` extension method for other container types.
 Here is an example: